-The leaves of Roseum sedum are scalloped from the margins and acquires luscious green color.
-The green shade gradually fades to rosy-pink color with a cluster of pink-hued flowers during summers.
+The leaves of Roseum sedum are scalloped from the margins and acquire luscious green color.
+The green shade gradually fades to rosy-pink color with a cluster of pink-hued flowers during summer.

 Growing Tip: Water them just once a week and check if it shows underwatering signs like wrinkly leaves.